rlugojr/Documentation/content/classes/2.0/Engine.md

 ###static Epsilon : number

-This member is static : use [BABYLON](page.php?p=5696).Engine.Epsilon
+This member is static : use [Engine](/classes/Engine).Epsilon

 Default value : 0.001

 ###static CollisionsEpsilon : number

-This member is static : use [BABYLON](page.php?p=5696).Engine.CollisionsEpsilon
+This member is static : use [Engine](/classes/Engine).CollisionsEpsilon

 Default value : 0.001

 ###static ShadersRepository : string

-This member is static : use [BABYLON](page.php?p=5696).Engine.ShadersRepository
+This member is static : use [Engine](/classes/Engine).ShadersRepository

 Default value : &quot;Babylon/Shaders/&quot;

+Used as the source directory of shaders on the host machine

 ###isFullscreen : boolean

+Default value: false

 True if fullscreen, false otherwise

 ###isPointerLock : boolean

+Default value: false

-True if the pointer is lock, false otherwise
+True if the pointer is locked, false otherwise

 ###cullBackFaces : boolean

+Default value: true

+True if back faces should be culled, false otherwise